 Other than that, the value of API management platforms can be illustrated by the following benefits:

 API-first development.
-When all of your company’s APIs are in a single place where they can be easily accessed, devs will be more likely to use them.
-Consistent and reusable APIs are integral for the API-first development approach that starts with integration in mind.
-This adaptability also means better communication -- users can comment on the services, interact with each other, and make it simple to learn about APIs and adopt them.
+When all of your company’s APIs are in a single place where they can be easily accessed, developers will be more likely to use them.
+Consistent and reusable APIs are integral to the API-first development approach, which starts with integration in mind.
+This adaptability also means better communication — users can comment on the services, interact with each other, and make it simple to learn about APIs and adopt them.

 Better security practices.
 API security is a big concern for devs since the lack of protection in one API can lead to data leakage for the whole application.
 API management usually has different security options, such as authentication keys and client certificates, including integration with OAuth, for example.